 Bose have hit it out of the park with their QuietComfort 35 wireless noise cancelling earphones.
 Bluetooth and NFC pairing is easy to establish, voice guided control is simple and effective and you’ll always get clear calls via the noise-negating mic.
 The ability to plug these noise cancelling headphones in (should you want to) is also a plus as is the sleek modernist styling.
 You’re going to pay more for these earphones than you will for some others but you’re not going to be disappointed.

-The Fidelio X2 Noise Cancelling Earphones do an outstanding job nullifying incoming noise and creating a pristine environment to enjoy your music.
+The Fidelio X2 Noise Cancelling Earphones do an outstanding job nullifying incoming noise and creating a pristine environment too.
 Yes, you’ll have a tether to deal with but once you lay back and engage your tunes the tether will be the last thing on your mind.
 This is true Hi-Resolution audio that plays digital audio files with virtually no loss.
 And it’s this truly astonishing audio quality that makes the Philips X2 a “Best of” list inductee.
+Make sure you also check our guide to the best hearing protectors.

 Bowers and Wilkins may not be a household name when it comes to consumer electronics but they probably should be.
 They’ve been creating high end audio solutions for a discerning market for nearly half a century and the P7 Wireless Noise Cancelling Earphones are the latest proof of their expertise.
 The P7 wireless setup will provide wired quality audio without the ball and chain effect.